All Episodes

 I went through the paperwork.

-I made a big mistake, wouldn't do that again.
+I made a big mistake.

-There's two kinds of immigrants to this country.
+There's two kinds of immigrants to this country: there's undocumented immigrants and documented immigrants.

 And believe me, you don't want to be a documented immigrant.

-It's hell you waste time with all the paperwork.
+It's hell, you waste time with all the paperwork.

-But I will remember the paperwork.
+But I well remember the paperwork.

 It asked me whether I had ever been a member of the National Socialist Party of Germany between 1933 and 1945.